 A new study from Buddy Media was released this week that provides helpful insight for social media marketers.
-The study examined 320 Twitter accounts from the world’s biggest brands, and while these brands are not specific to the hospitality or hotel industries per se, some of the findings and statistics can easily be applied to hotels.
+The study examined 320 Twitter accounts from the world’s biggest brands.
+While these brands are not specific to the hospitality or hotel industries per se, some of the findings and statistics can easily be applied to hotels.
 The study looked at engagement levels between the Twitter accounts and their respective followers, focusing specifically on how the engagement levels varied throughout the weekdays and weekends.

 One of the most impactful findings is that engagement on Twitter was 17% higher on Saturdays and Sundays than it was on any weekday.
-The report also found that the brands were tweeting too much in the middle of the week, on days and during times when engagement is low, and not tweeting enough on the weekends, which is when brands should be tweeting because of the increased engagement found occurring on these days.
-It may be intuitive, but it’s also worth mentioning that the Buddy Media study found 30% more engagement on tweets posted between 8am-7pm than those posted after-hours.
+The report also found that the brands were tweeting too much in the middle of the week.
+This happened during times when engagement is low.
+They were also not tweeting enough on the weekends.
+This is when brands should be tweeting because of the increased engagement found occurring on these days.
+It may be intuitive, but it’s also worth mentioning that the study found 30% more engagement on tweets posted between 8am-7pm than those posted after-hours.

 The above are helpful guidelines when tweeting for your hotel.
-Each property has a different audience so trial and error with your own social media accounts is important, but as many people are traveling and turning to social media on the weekends, it makes sense that the hospitality industry would find higher engagement on Saturdays and Sundays as well.
+Each property has a different audience, so trial and error with your social media accounts are essential.
+Many people are traveling and turning to social media on the weekends, so it makes sense that the hospitality industry would find higher engagement on Saturdays and Sundays as well.

 These are all things for hotels to keep in mind when managing their Twitter accounts.
-Simple tweaks of your social media marketing strategy can have a great effect on your engagement, and who doesn’t want more audience interaction?
-The most important thing to remember, however, is that no matter how many of the aforementioned tactics you incorporate, content is king.
+Simple tweaks of your social media marketing strategy can have a significant effect on your engagement, and who doesn’t want more audience interaction?
+The most important thing to remember, however, is that no matter how many of the tactics mentioned above, you incorporate, content is king.
 If you don’t have anything interesting to say or compelling content to include, that’s what you should be worrying about first.